-Haddock is one of the popular fish frequently featuring in British and Scandinavian cuisine for its non-oily, firm, and lean white flesh.
+Haddock is a popular fish often found in British and Scandinavian cuisine, prized for its non-oily, firm, and lean white flesh.

-Haddock belongs to the Cod-family of benthic fish living in cold-waters on either side of the Northern Atlantic coasts.
+Haddock belongs to the Cod family of benthic fish that inhabit cold waters on both sides of the Northern Atlantic coasts.

-Haddock fish is also known by many local names such as scrod in the US, and eglefino in France.
+Haddock fish is also known by various local names such as scrod in the US and eglefino in France.

 Haddock fish (M. aeglefinus).
 Photo credit: Marinespecies.org |

-Haddock is deep-oceanic, bottom-dwelling fish in the cod family that also includes the pollock and the hakes.
-Haddock's feature round, streamlined body, dark purplish gray on the top and sides down to the black lateral line, and silvery gray below.
+Haddock is a deep-oceanic, bottom-dwelling fish in the cod family, which also includes the pollock and the hakes.
+It possesses a round, streamlined body, with a dark purplish-gray hue on the top and sides, transitioning to silvery-gray below the black lateral line.

 They can be distinguished from other cod family members by their smaller size and a black “thumbprint” (blotch) found on each side of their body.

-Haddock is a fast-growing fish species that typically reaches 1 to 3 feet long at maturity and weighs between 2 and 7 pounds.
+Haddock is a fast-growing species, typically reaching lengths of 1 to 3 feet at maturity and weighing between 2 and 7 pounds.
+Its typical lifespan is around 10 years, with a common catch age ranging from 3 to 7 years.

-Haddock is a benthic (demersal) fish that prefers to live close to the ocean bed in deep waters at a depth of 200-500 meters.
-Haddock does not make long-distance mass migrations.
+Haddock prefers a benthic (demersal) lifestyle, residing close to the ocean bed in deep waters at depths of 200-500 meters.
+Unlike some species, haddock does not undertake long-distance mass migrations.

-Haddock predate on a variety of bottom-dwelling creatures, including mollusks, worms, crustaceans, sea stars, fish eggs, and small fish like herrings.
+Its diet consists of various bottom-dwelling creatures, including mollusks, worms, crustaceans, sea stars, fish eggs, and small fish such as herrings.

-Haddock is a non-oily, oceanic fish, and therefore, low in calories and saturated fats.
-100 g holds just 74 calories which are lower in comparison to hake and cod.
+Haddock, being a non-oily oceanic fish, is low in calories and saturated fats.
+With just 74 calories per 100 g, it boasts a lower calorie count compared to hake and cod.

-It is one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins like vitamin-A, E, and D.
+It stands as one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins such as vitamin A, E, and D.

-Haddock contains just 0.055 ppm of mercury in its flesh.
-US FDA categorises Haddock in the "best choice" section considering mercury levels in its flesh.
-The recommendation is the consumption of 2-3 serving (8-12 ounces) per week for haddock fish.
+With just 0.055 ppm of mercury in its flesh, haddock earns a place in the "best choice" section according to the US FDA's categorization based on mercury levels.
+The recommended consumption stands at 2-3 servings (8-12 ounces) per week for haddock fish.

-Haddock is a moderate source of omega-3 eicosapentaenoicacid (EPA), docosapantaenoicacid (DPA) and docosahexaenoic acid (DHA) fatty acids.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of nervous system, especially in infants and children.
+Haddock provides a moderate source of omega-3 fatty acids, including eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA).
+Research suggests that these fatty acids, particularly DHA, play a pivotal role in nervous system development, especially in infants and children.

-According to Cornell University and the New York Sea Grant Extension Program.
-2012- the fatty acids play a crucial role in decreasing blood pressure and heart rate and help improve cardiovascular function.
-For example, research has shown that omega-3 fatty acids decrease the risk of arrhythmias (abnormal heartbeats) that can lead to sudden death.
+According to a 2012 report from Cornell University and the New York Sea Grant Extension Program, fatty acids play a crucial role in decreasing blood pressure and heart rate, thereby improving cardiovascular function.
+Omega-3 fatty acids have been shown to reduce the risk of arrhythmias, which can lead to sudden death.

-Haddock is a deep water non-fatty fish.
-Hence, it contains only a small amount of vitamin-A in its flesh.
-Nonetheless, its liver is an excellent source of omega-3 essential fatty acids such as ALA, DHA, and DPA, which help in keeping healthy mucosa, hair, and skin.
+While haddock is a deepwater non-fatty fish with only a small amount of vitamin A in its flesh, its liver serves as an excellent source of omega-3 essential fatty acids like ALA, DHA, and DPA, contributing to healthy mucosa, hair, and skin.

-Further, it is a natural source of minerals like iodine, calcium , zinc, potassium, phosphorus, and magnesium.
-Iodine is an important trace element in human nutrition and crucial for thyroid hormone synthesis.
+Furthermore, it offers a natural abundance of minerals including iodine, calcium, zinc, potassium, phosphorus, and magnesium.
+Iodine, in particular, is a vital trace element essential for thyroid hormone synthesis.

 Principle | Nutrient Value | Percent of RDA |